hopegardenuk/hopegarden.uk/content/english/blog/240227-newsletter.md

 [News](#1-news) • [Links](#2-links) • [Photos](#3-photos) • [Hope](#4-hope-links)

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1709055398/240227-saxifrage.jpg" alt="Rounded yellow hued green leaves with small yellow flowers" caption="Opposite-leaved Golden Saxifrage, a UK native wild flower and forest garden plant" >}}

 Welcome to the fourth issue of the weekly Hope Garden newsletter.
-The deadline for the grant application is in two weeks, contacts are being made across a diverse range of gardening and community practitioners, and the outline for the propopsed workshops are starting to take shape.
+The deadline for the grant application is in two weeks, contacts are being made across a diverse range of gardening and community practitioners, and the outline for the proposed workshops are starting to take shape.

 If you have any questions you’d like answered about Community Assemblies, forest gardens or wildlife gardening, just let me know via email <hello@hopegarden.uk>